jgymf/my_perceptron/README.md

 ## Adaptive Linear Neuron (Adaline)
 ### Theory and Implementation.
 Method I.
 The Adaline approach was first introduced by Bernard Widrow and Tedd Hoff.
-Unlike the Rosenblatt's perceptron where the weight update is done sequentially sweeping through the samples in the dataset, here, the weights are updated as a batch in the form of a vector $\mathbf{W}$, reducing the process of weight updating to vector operations.
+Unlike the Rosenblatt's perceptron where the weight update is done sequentially sweeping through the samples in the dataset, here, the weights are updated as a batch in the form of a vector $\mathbf{W}$, reducing the process of weight updating to vector operations (hence, ideal to run on GPUs).
 Thus, whenever $\mathbf{W}$ is updated indicates a passing of an epoch.
 This is an important component of the reason why the Adaline method is much faster than Rosenblatt's perceptron.

 Furthermore, with Adaline the weights are updated using the following linear activation function (instead of a step-function, like in the perceptron model):
 ```math